avatar

 Learn moreLearn more

-Hey, there - thanks for sharing this feedback.
-I'll be sure to pass your note along to our development team to review as well.
+Thank you for this great feedback.
+I'll be sure to pass it along to our Development Team to review as well.

 Terms and fees